 Well, he’s certainly not going to answer that.
 But maybe he can work her down to something more vague…

 Terra finally pulls his finger away from the blood-stained scrap of paper and stands.
 The room spins, and he puts a hand on the table to steady himself.
 Damn.
 That took more out of him than he was expecting.
 He feels light headed, like he just gave blood for some free movie tickets.
 Far more than he should have lost from such a tiny wound.
-Where it all went, he can’t begin to guess.
+Where it all went, he can’t begin to guess; on the paper it’s only spread around the rune.

 The girls start to stir, and he pushes away from the table before they wake up, only to stumble on legs that feel like jelly.
 Terra staggers past kids heading for the exits until his legs give out, and he collapses into a chair at a recently emptied table, taking deep breaths.
 He spots some unused napkins and wraps one around the paper before stuffing it in his pocket, then takes another to wrap around his finger.

 Terra closes his eyes and rests his forehead against the cool table, tuning out the sounds of the crowd around him.
-He can still hear it when someone sits across from him, and knows that it’s Puck before his guardian even speaks.
+Still, he can hear it when someone sits across from him, and knows that it’s Puck before his guardian even speaks.

 Terra bites back an insult.
 He’s been trying to avoid cursing Puck out, to avoid getting too used to letting his temper get the best of him.
 All it takes is one careless phrase implying he doesn’t want Puck around anymore, and the fae would be free of his bond.

-“So, how did I do?” he asks instead.
-Perhaps even more valuable than the explicit agreement for three questions per day is the understanding he reached that, in dealing with the fae, he needs constant, honest feedback to safely navigate their social ties.
-Puck can’t refuse to answer or mislead him when it comes to them, and still hold true to his oath.
+“So, how did I do?”
+Terra asks instead.
+Perhaps even more valuable than the explicit agreement for three questions per day is the insight he had that, in dealing with the fae, he needs constant, honest feedback to safely navigate their social norms.
+It’s one of the few areas where Puck can’t refuse to answer or mislead him and still hold true to his oath.

 “Average at best,” Puck says.
 “You didn’t sign your life or first born away, but you missed four opportunities to close loopholes, and gave more information away than you needed to.
 Our adolescents can negotiate better than you, but for a human’s first attempt it was an acceptable show, even if it demonstrated why your kind so often gets overconfident enough to be drawn ever deeper into our webs.”

-Terra feels nauseous, and he’s not sure if it’s from what Puck said, the blood loss, or the egg salad sandwich.
-It’s much harder not to take insults personally when you know as they’re being said that the speaker is compelled to tell the truth.
+Terra feels nauseous, and isn’t sure if it’s from what Puck said, the blood loss, or the egg salad sandwich.
+It’s much harder not to take insults personally when you know as the speaker is compelled to tell the truth.

 “Okay, well what should I have done different?
 Did I ‘lose’ too early, or too late?”